 Gold Weight Eyelid Surgery

 One of the most effective surgical options for improving function in a paralyzed eyelid is adding gold weights to the lid.
 The extra weight allows the patient to use gravity to close and blink the eye, allowing for protection and reduced discomfort.
 Dr. Rosenberg tailors each surgery to the patient, choosing the right sized weight to add to the upper eyelid.
 He utilizes his expertise as a facial plastic surgeon to hide the incision in the crease of the eyelid.
 In addition, the lower eyelid may need tightening to ensure proper function when closing or blinking the eye.

 Eyelid paralysis can jeopardize the eye, causing dryness and increasing the risk of damage or infection.
-If you have ongoing eyelid paralysis and want to determine whether gold weight eyelid surgery is right for you, contact the office of Dr. Rosenberg in NYC or Staten Island.
+If you have ongoing eyelid paralysis and want to determine whether gold weight eyelid surgery is right for you, contact the office of Dr. Rosenberg in NYC or Upper East Side.
 During your consultation and evaluation, Dr. Rosenberg will discuss your options and let you know if you are a candidate for paralyzed eyelid surgery.